BioPharma Cluster South Germany: Region of Innovations

 The focus of research in this area is on medical biotechnology, also known as ‘red biotechnology’.
 Companies in the cluster design therapeutic and diagnostic procedures and conduct research in the field of personalised medicine, making a unique contribution to the healthcare of the future.

 The BioPharma Cluster South Germany builds on a unique national and international research network.
 A wide range of partnerships between industry and science with high potential for development pave the way for new technologies, procedures and methods in the field of medical biotechnology.
 Regional partners include Ulm University as well as the Ulm and Biberach Universities of Applied Sciences.
 The university association InnoSÜD is part of the federal-state funding initiative “Innovative University of Applied Sciences“.

 Ulm SciencePark has also established numerous innovative companies, including successful spin-offs of their universities.
 The An-Institutes, jointly supported by the German federal state of Baden-Württemberg and the industry sector, see themselves as a link between research and industrial development.

-More than 28 members of the cluster from the fields of industry, science and politics actively contribute to its growth and development, including leading international companies such as Boehringer Ingelheim, Rentschler Biopharma, Teva and Vetter.
+The 24 members from the fields of industry, science and politics actively contribute to the cluster's growth and development, including leading international companies such as Boehringer Ingelheim, Rentschler Biopharma, Sartorius Stedim Cellca, Teva and Vetter.

 With the BioPharma Cluster South Germany, Germany is expanding its global leadership position in the field of biotech research and production.
 The cluster covers the complete biopharmaceutical value chain.